-- The Banksia section of the Princes Highway will continue to encourage employment uses. - Controls will allow the flexibility of a range of commercial uses which may not be in this location currently, such as offices.
+- The Banksia section of the Princes Highway will continue to encourage employment uses. - Controls will allow the flexibility of a range of commercial us s which may not be in this location currently, such as offices

-- Building heights are expected to remain typically around 2 storeys in the medium term however taller heights are permitted to encourage the development of other commercial building types (e.g. offices) where this is viable. - To encourage a wider range of commercial uses, front and side setbacks should not be required however all developments should provide a reasonable scale relationship to any adjacent residential uses with a maximum of 1 storey built to boundary, and development above this providing a 6 metre setback from the rear boundary. - Where possible, vehicle entry to sites facing the Highway should be from a secondary street.
+- Building heights are expected to remain typically around 2 storeys in the medium term however heights are permitted to encourage the development of other commercial building types (e.g. office) where this is viable. - Setbacks must be consistent with chapter 5.4 Highway Commercial of the Rockdale DCP 2011. - Where possible, vehicle entry to sites facing the Highway should be from a secondary street.
 Amalgamation is encouraged to minimise vehicle crossovers. - Retain vistas to Botany Bay.
-No building or structure is to detrimentally impact any view corridor as identified in 4.1 Site Planning page 4|6.
+No building or structure is to detrimentally impact any view corridor as identified in 4.1 Sit Planning page 4|6.